Dantan II: Agriculture

 Although the Bargadari Act of 1950 recognised the rights of bargadars to a higher share of crops from the land that they tilled, it was not fully implemented.
 Large tracts, beyond the prescribed limit of land ceiling, remained with the rich landlords.
 From 1977 onwards major land reforms took place in West Bengal.
 Land in excess of land ceiling was acquired and distributed amongst the peasants.
-Following land reforms land ownership pattern has undergone transformation.
+Following land reforms, land ownership pattern has undergone transformation.
 In 2013-14, persons engaged in agriculture in Dantan II CD block could be classified as follows: bargadars 4.41%, patta (document) holders 22.58%, small farmers (possessing land between 1 and 2 hectares) 2.40%, marginal farmers (possessing land up to 1 hectare) 27.13% and agricultural labourers 43.48%.

-In 2005-06 the nett cropped area in Dantan II CD block was 15,587 hectares out of the total geographical area of 18,430 hectares and the area in which more than one crop was grown was 10,827 hectares.
+In 2005-06 the net cropped area in Dantan II CD block was 15,587 hectares out of the total geographical area of 18,430 hectares and the area in which more than one crop was grown was 10,827 hectares.

 The extension of irrigation has played a role in growth of the predominant agricultural economy.
 In 2013-14, the total area irrigated in Dantan II CD block was 7,040 hectares, out of which 15 hectares were irrigated by canal water, 225 hectares by tank water, 1,050 hectares by deep tubewells and 5,750 hectares by shallow tubewells.

 In 2013-14, Dantan II CD block produced 41,760 tonnes of Aman paddy, the main winter crop, from 21,217 hectares, 55 tonnes of Aus paddy (summer crop) from 27 hectares, 36,602 tonnes of Boro paddy (spring crop) from 9,146 hectares and 110,309 tonnes of sugar cane from 500 hectares.
 It also produced oilseeds.